Herbert Zhenghao Zhou | 周正浩

 🌗 computational psycholinguist

+What is the shared basis of intelligence in natural and artificial systems?
+I approach this question through the language lens.
 My research interests are at the intersection of computational linguistics and psycholinguistics, with the goal of understanding the mechanisms of how humans and AI models incrementally represent and process human language, respectively.
 I am particularly interested in the algorithmic / mechanistic level interpretability: to what extent do AI models implement the processing mechanisms we find in humans, and to what extent can knowledge from AI models inform us about human cognition.
 I use methods from targeted behavioral evaluation, mechanistic interpretability, and human psycholinguistic experiments to study insights from the bidirectional interactions between cognitive science and AI/NLP.
+I am also interested in other cognitively plausible and interpretable models of sentence processing, in particular dynamical system models such as the Gradient Symbolic Computation framework and the Dynamic Field Theory.
 See more details in the Research tab.

 Outside academia, I enjoy books 📖 and coffee ☕️ (you can always find me in cafés over the weekends), music 🎼 and museums 🏛️ (I sing in the Contour A Cappella group at Yale), biking 🚲 and hiking ⛰️ (but never professional, as I enjoy the casual flow).